TBSCG/insights-accelerator-demo/README.md

 ## 📊 Record Visit - Functionality Overview

-The **Record Visit** feature is designed to track user interactions with the website, helping analyze visitor behavior and preferences.
+The **Record Visit** feature tracks user interactions with the website, helping analyze visitor behavior and preferences.
 Below are the key aspects of how this functionality works.

 1. Page Visit Tracking
     - The system monitors the pages users visit using a tracking script (getTrackJS) that dynamically generates tracking URLs.
-    - It determines the type of page the user is viewing—whether it's a tour page, a tour category, or another section of the site.
+    - It determines the type of page the user views—whether it's a tour page, a tour category, or another section of the site.
     - Based on the page type, it logs relevant tracking information to capture user interest.